-Most citrus trees will ripen between November and January depending on the variety.
+Most citrus trees will ripen between November and January in Phoenix depending on the variety.
 Limes will ripen in June.
 Eureka Lemons produce fruit throughout the year and ripen in January.

 Depending on the variety of citrus you can expect to harvest the following months

 - Grapefruit and Oranges are ready to harvest from November – April

 - Lemons are ready to harvest from November – March

 - Tangerines and Tangeleos harvest from December – March

 Once your tree is well-established it can become more difficult to reach the ripe fruit.
 It can be really helpful to have a fruit picker to reach those harder to reach fruits.

 Tips & Tricks & Things to Keep in Mind

 Keep in mind citrus trees do not produce fruit until they are between 2 and 4 years of age.

 Rats love citrus too.
 Avoid planting citrus trees too close to your home.
 Trim branches back from the home and roof to discourage roof rats.
 Pick up fruit that falls on the ground.